homiedopie/beberlei.de/2009/03/10/speaking-about-framework-quality-on-the-ipc-spring-09.rst

     big players in the PHP framework business - Zend Framework, ezComponents, Symfony and CakePHP - and reveal their hidden secrets.

-This talk will make heavy use of the `PHP Unittest and Metrics Aggregator tool <https://github.com/beberlei/puma/tree>`_, which i haven written on several times.
+This talk will make heavy use of the PHP Unittest and Metrics Aggregator tool, which i haven written on several times.
 For both CakePHP and Symfony extensions for their testtools may have to be written.

 I am really excited for my first time being speaker on a conference and looking forward to see you at IPC.